8-bittt/Argus/README.md

 ![User Embed](https://user-images.githubusercontent.com/45244473/196917527-cff86e16-f074-493d-8067-a85c0599c102.png)

-ModBot will prevent accidentally punishing a user twice by warning the moderator if another moderator has punished this user in the last 5 minutes.
+Argus will prevent accidentally punishing a user twice by warning the moderator if another moderator has punished this user in the last 5 minutes.

 ![Strike Confirmation](https://user-images.githubusercontent.com/45244473/196927951-5a3f8cda-8cda-4824-a094-ee868a335709.png)

-### Add ModBot to your server
+### Add Argus to your server
-By adding the bot to your server you agree to our [privacy policy](https://aternos.gmbh/en/modbot/privacy). <br>
+By adding the bot to your server you agree to our [privacy policy](https://aternos.gmbh/en/Argus/privacy). <br>
 Invite: [Click me](https://discord.com/oauth2/authorize?client_id=790967448111153153&scope=bot%20applications.commands&permissions=1099780074646)

 You can view all commands by typing a slash `/` in the text input field.
 All commands and options have clear descriptions.

 We also have a [Discord server](https://discord.gg/zYYhgPtmxw). <br>
-**Please note: ModBot is a side project for us.
+**Please note: Argus is a side project for us.
 We don't earn any money with it and primarily develop it for use on our own servers.
 We can't help with every problem and won't add features that we don't need.**